robrwo/Plack-Middleware-Security-Simple/CONTRIBUTING.md

 ### Reporting Security Vulnerabilities

 Security issues should not be reported on the bugtracker website.
-Please see `SECURITY.md` for instructions how to report security vulnerabilities
+Please see `SECURITY.md` for instructions how to report security vulnerabilities.

 ## Submitting Patches